Skip to content

 What it sounds like: A crunching or grinding noise that happens at the exact moment you move the shift lever into a gear.
 It is different from the constant grinding of a wheel bearing — this is specific to the act of shifting.
 It might only happen in one or two gears at first, then spread to more gears as the wear progresses.
 Some drivers also notice the shift lever feels notchy or resistant.

-Repair cost: $800 to $1,500.
-A clutch replacement — which includes the clutch disc, pressure plate, throw-out bearing, and often the flywheel resurfacing — typically runs $800 to $1,500 for most vehicles.
-The parts are $200 to $500 and the rest is labor, since the transmission has to be removed to access the clutch.
-If the synchronizers inside the transmission need replacement, that adds $500 to $1,200 on top of the labor since the transmission must be opened up.
-On performance vehicles or trucks with heavier-duty transmissions, costs can exceed $2,000.
+Repair cost: A clutch replacement — which includes the clutch disc, pressure plate, throw-out bearing, and often the flywheel resurfacing — is a significant repair because the transmission has to be removed to access the clutch.
+If the synchronizers inside the transmission need replacement, that adds to the cost since the transmission must be opened up.
+The total depends on your vehicle type and the extent of the damage.
+Performance vehicles or trucks with heavier-duty transmissions cost more.
+Call AutoBlast at (856) 546-8880 for a free estimate.

 Is it safe to drive?
 You can usually drive carefully to the shop, but avoid forcing gears that are grinding.
 Double-clutching (shifting to neutral, releasing the clutch, then pressing it again and shifting to the desired gear) can help reduce grinding while you arrange the repair.
 The longer you drive with grinding gears, the more damage occurs to the synchronizers and gear faces, increasing the repair cost.